KAGeurts/Pipa5/README.md

 To simplify the model and fit within the scope of the project, the following assumptions were made:
 * Other factors effecting glucose concentrations, e.g. metabolism, were ignored.
 * The rate of glucose uptake was simplified to a linear formula
+* Baseline insulin and glucose concentrations were ignored.